-In addition, no change in the Company's internal control over financial reporting (as defined in Rule 13a-15(f) under the Exchange Act) occurred during its most recent fiscal quarter that has materially affected, or is reasonably likely to materially affect, its internal control over financial reporting.
+No change other than certain remediation efforts related to the Company's internal control over financial reporting (as defined in Rule 13a-15(f) under the Exchange Act) occurred during its most recent fiscal quarter that has materially affected, or is reasonably likely to materially affect, its internal control over financial reporting.
+We have made no significant changes in our remediation plans during the three months ended March 31, 2018 that could materially affect, or are reasonably likely to materially affect, our internal control over financial reporting.
+For further information with regard to our "Remediation Plans," please refer to Item 9A of our Annual Report on Form 10-K for the year ended December 31, 2017 filed with the Securities and Exchange Commission on March 1, 2018.